Micoael/Chemistry/README.md

 - Update MainPage View
 - Update some new features
  - Combination
- - General Name and scrool bar
+ - General Name and bars